databricks-industry-solutions/pixels/README.md

  - Save the final result metadata in the catalog and the generated dicom file in the volume under the path `/ohif/exports/` using the button `Export DICOM SEG`.

 This setup enhances your medical image analysis workflow by combining Databricks' computing power with MONAILabel's sophisticated annotation tools.

+### Model Serving Instructions

+To deploy the MONAILabel server in a Model Serving endpoint we prepared [ModelServing](monailabel_model/ModelServing.py), a Databricks notebook designed to initialize the Databricks customized version of the **MONAILabel server** that wraps the server in an **MLflow Python custom model** and registers it for use in a **serving endpoint**.

+#### Key Features

+- **Model Creation**: Utilizes the MONAILabel auto segmentation model on CT AXIAL images.
+- **Unity Catalog Integration**: Adds the model to the Unity Catalog for organized management.
+- **Serving Endpoint Deployment**: Deploys the model in a serving endpoint for real-time inference.

 ---
 ## Design